bytedance/byteir/compiler/README.md

 ### ACE & LACE
 ACE is an internal dialect defined by ByteIR.
 It is a supplement to MHLO dialect and LACE is the corresponding part of LMHLO.

+### CCL
+CCL is an internal dialect defined by ByteIR.
+It is a IR which represents communication operators in distribution.

 ### LinalgExt
 LinalgExt is a dialect defined by ByteIR.